 If you have space (and mental capacity) have a “Who's loudest?” competition, where you all yell.
 You can end up by taking it right down to “Who's quietest?” where you all whisper.

-Getting to the table, staying there and actually eating is a challenge in many houses – even on days family isn't around and chiming in with thoughts and opinions.
+Getting to the table, staying there and actually eating is a challenge in many houses – even on days when family members aren't chiming in with thoughts and opinions.

 Get ahead by warming up the good feelings before dinner is on the table.

-Ahead of dinner, get involved, or assign a family member to spend time playing games the kids are playing (or joining in with devices they are watching).
+Ahead of dinner, play with the kids, or assign a family member to play games the kids are playing (or join in with devices they are watching).

-Since children often get busy by themselves as dinner prep takes over, this time in the spotlight gives them an immediate shot of connection.
+Since children often get busy by themselves as dinner prep takes over, this unexpected adult attention provides some warm connection.

 Couple this, a few minutes in, with an expectation: “It's almost time for dinner,” to warm them up for what's to come.